Skip to main content

 How Does Sleep Loss Dysregulate the Body’s Core Systems?

-The degradation of from poor sleep can be traced back to specific, measurable dysfunctions within the body’s primary regulatory networks.
+The degradation of long-term health from poor sleep can be traced back to specific, measurable dysfunctions within the body’s primary regulatory networks.
 The static introduced into the hormonal communication channels by sleep loss is not a temporary inconvenience; it is a progressive force that degrades systemic function.

 The body attempts to compensate for these disruptions, but its capacity to adapt is finite.
 Over time, these compensatory mechanisms become exhausted or themselves contribute to pathology.
 This progression from acute hormonal shifts to chronic systemic imbalance is what connects a few nights of poor sleep to a diagnosis years later.